WhatAboutMyStar/WhatAboutMyStar.github.io/index.md

 -->

 ## About Me
-Graduated from Central China Normal University (CCNU) with CS double degree in Huazhong University of Science and Technology (HUST),  I am currently a master student majored Signal and Information Processing at Shaanxi Normal University.
+Graduated from Central China Normal University (CCNU) with CS double degree in Huazhong University of Science and Technology (HUST),  and get my master degree at Shaanxi Normal University.
+I am currently a phd student majored Control Science and Engineering at Northwestern polytechnical University.

 ### Email: